Gyro-trix/wordGameTypeOne/README.md

 A next level button that only becomes usable after meating a certain criteria.

-A virtual keyboard (containing just letters) at the bottom of the screen to type out words with the mouse
+A virtual keyboard (letters, backspace and enter) at the bottom of the screen to type out words with the mouse

 ![](https://github.com/Gyro-trix/wordGameTypeOne/blob/main/wordGameDiagramDraft.jpg)